 Washington, DC 20202-5901

-Copies of the complete policy statement on student education may be obtained at the Office of the Vice President for Enrollment and Student Services and the Office of the Vice President for Academic Affairs.
+Copies of the complete policy statement on student education may be obtained at the Office of the Vice President for Student Affairs and Enrollment Management and the Office of the Provost and Vice President for Academic Affairs.

 Weekend and holiday period appointments with College officials may be secured through advance arrangements.

 All of the programs, activities, and organizations of Dalton State College are open for the participation of all employees and all individuals enrolled as students.
 Admissions policies, activities, services, and facilities of Dalton State College do not exclude any person on the basis of race, color, age, sex, religion, national origin, or disability.
 Dalton State College is an Affirmative Action Program Institution.

 Dalton State College subscribes fully to the following policy of the Board of Regents of the University System of Georgia:

 The Board of Regents stipulates that no student of the University System, on the ground of race, color, sex, religion, creed, national origin, age or disability, be excluded from participation in, be denied benefits of, or otherwise be subjected to discrimination under any program or activity conducted by the Board of Regents of the University System of Georgia or any of its several institutions now in existence or hereafter established.In addition, in accordance with the policy of the Board of Regents, on the ground of race, color, sex, religion, creed, national origin, age, or disability, there shall be no discrimination of employees in their appointment, promotion, retention, remuneration, or any other condition of employment.